 Now mind you, I never planned this occupation.
-However a love of food that I exploited — in order to manage contractors during a long, and often painful 6.5 year home renovation —leaves me with a small discerning following here in my hometown.
-These pies have traveled as far north as Maine and as far south as Georgia, lovingly tucked into coolers by guardians of my KLPie.
+However a love of memorable food is what I exploited — in order to manage contractors during a long, and often painful 6.5 year home renovation — and delivered me to this point in life.
+Presently, a growing, discerning following quietly blooms in my hometown, while these pies have traveled as far north as Maine and as far south as Georgia, lovingly tucked into coolers by guardians of my KLPie.

-This same restaurateur plans to open a sister eatery in DC later this year, and already inquired if I could keep up with demand.
+This same restaurateur plans to open a sister eatery in Clarendon (Arlington) in 2014, and already inquired if I could keep up with demand.
 YES!
 Until my final breath.

 Copyright © 2013 by Diane LaSauce All Rights Reserved